specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 - For Azure CDN from Microsoft, you can download the list from [Download Azure IP Ranges and Service Tags – Public Cloud from Official Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=56519) - you'll need to look specifically for the service tag `AzureFrontdoor.Frontend` in the JSON; _addressPrefixes_ will show the IPv4/IPv6 subnets.
 Over time the IPs can change, but the service tag list is always updated before they're put in use.

-- Akamai currently does not provide a comprehensive list due to the dynamic nature of their network.
+- Akamai currently doesn't provide a comprehensive list due to the dynamic nature of their network.
 Akamai endpoints would be covered under the *.ml.cdn.office.net namespace.

 For the **Government** clouds **(GCC, GCC High and DoD)**: